1dmaol/MvvmDemo/README.md

-# Mobile Developer Technical Challenge @ Appspace
+# Cross-platform Marvel Application

-A mobile app for Android and iOS to list Marvel comics and is targeted for an AppSpace technical challenge.
+A mobile app for Android and iOS to list Marvel comics.
 The application uses MvvmCross to share code between platforms and is based on Xamarin.Android and Xamarin.iOS frameworks (Xamarin Classic).

 ## Future work